navdeep-G/sparkling-water-emr/README.md

 ## Now you have an AWS EMR cluster ready to go!

-# Launch Spark from your new EMR cluster:
+# Launch Sparkling Water from your new EMR cluster:

 ## Step 1
   - SSH into your new EMR cluster as follows: